solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ![This image shows Metrics on the Monitoring tab in the Azure portal.]

-![Read more icon] [Monitor Azure Database for PostgreSQL Flexible Server Flexible Servers with built-in metrics]
+![Read more icon] [Monitor Azure Database for PostgreSQL Flexible Servers with built-in metrics]

 ### Diagnostic settings